Reza-Mor/CSC412-project/README.md

 Here is the short descriptions for files.

-agents:  this is the directory that contains the continual learning models: iid, ewc, finetune and generative_replay
+_agents_:  this is the directory that contains the continual learning models: iid, ewc, finetune and generative_replay

 histograms:  this is the directory that contains histograms of accuracies for our models performed on pre-existing image test sets.